 Activities Sub-Zones

 1 Business [DELETED] 7 Service

 Any activity not provided in the following table NC

 [DELETED]

 Boat sale and contractor yard Р

-Clubroom P

 Community facility and services Р

 [DELETED]

-Construction of a building or external additions/alterations to an existing building RD Р
+Construction of a building or external additions to an existing building RD Р

 Conference and event centre RD

 Education facility RD

 Entertainment facility RD

-Garden centre including an associated cafe not exceeding 100m 2 gfa Р
+Garden centre including an associated cafe not exceeding 100m gfa Р

 Garden centre including an associated cafe exceeding 100m2 gfa D

-Factory shop not exceeding 50m2 gfa per site and ancillary to a manufacturing activity Р
+Factory shop not exceeding 50m gfa per site and ancillary to a manufacturing activity Р

 Healthcare services Р

 Home occupation Р

-Internal and/or external alterations to an existing building and any other structures not meeting the definition of a building Р P
+Internal and/or external alterations to an existing building and any other structures not meeting the definition of a building Р Р

 Local service activity Р

-Any non-compliance with any of the Development Controls set out in Section 16.8 RD RD
+Any non-compliance with any of the Development Controls set out in Section 16.8.
+The activity status in Chapter 16 prevails over any activity status identified in Chapter 14.
+RD RD

 Office Р

 Offices which are ancillary to any other activity will have the same activity status as the activity to which they are ancillary.

 Public toilet and/or changing room Р

 Recreational facility RD

 Residential accommodation for persons whose duties require them to live on site Р Р

-Residential unit for residential purpose above ground level Р
+Dwelling Residential unit for residential purpose above ground level ₽ RD

+Dwelling at ground level D

 Restaurant or tavern RD

 Shop and commercial activities/services Р

-Shop not exceeding 50m 2 gfa that are ancillary to a local service activity Р
+Shop not exceeding 50m2 gfa that are ancillary to a local service activity Р

 Service station RD RD

 Transport depot and services Р

-Visitor accommodation, including hotels and tourist houses RD
+Visitor accommodation, including hotels and tourist RD

-Visitor centre Р VISITOLOGITA 1
+houses Visitor centre Р